2025 Iztapalapa tank truck explosion

-On September 10, 2025, at approximately 2:20 p.m., a Gas Silza liquefied petroleum gas tank truck containing 49,500 liters of fuel overturned and exploded on the La Concordia Highway Interchange in Iztapalapa, Mexico City, Mexico, killing 32 people and injuring 90 others.
+On 10 September 2025, at approximately 2:20 p.m. (local time), a liquefied petroleum gas tank truck, property of company Gas Silza, overturned and exploded on the La Concordia Highway Interchange in Iztapalapa, Mexico City, while containing 49,500 liters of LPG, causing the deaths of 32 people, and injuring 90 others.

-The cause of the crash remains unknown.
-(Note: The cause of the crash is still under investigation.
-Some eyewitnesses claim it was due to excessive speed while taking a curve, and even mention that a pothole could have caused the accident, although the mayor denied that.
-The Prosecutor's Office is investigating whether the company that owns the tanker's failure to comply with regulations also played a role.
-To date, the official cause remains unknown.)
+In December 2025, Mexico City's Attorney General's Offices declared the official cause was loss of control over the vehicle due to excessive speeding in a high-speed turn.

 Background

 Mexico has experienced several accidents related to fuel transportation, particularly tanker truck accidents.
-One of the most serious incidents occurred in 2013 in Ecatepec de Morelos when a tank truck explosion killed 27 people and injured more than 30 others.
+One of the most serious incidents occurred in 2013, in Ecatepec de Morelos when a tank truck explosion killed 27 people and injured over 30 others.
 At the time, Mexican regulations allowed these vehicles to operate on two-lane highways with loads of up to 80 metric tons and lengths exceeding 30 meters (100 feet), in contrast to the U.S. limit for interstate highways of 40 tons.
-Following the accident, the Mexican government announced a reduction in these limits.
+Following the accident, the Mexican government announced a reduction to these limits.
 However, the proliferation of makeshift housing near highways has contributed to such events generating more devastating consequences, both in terms of human and material losses.

 Mexico City has been the recurring scene of explosions associated with the transportation of Liquefied petroleum gas (LPG).
-In 2002, in Colonia del Valle, a Petróleos Mexicanos tanker truck transporting 20,000 liters of Magna gasoline overturned and caused a large-scale fire, with flames exceeding ten meters in height.
+In 2002, in Colonia del Valle, a Petróleos Mexicanos tanker truck transporting 20,000 liters of 87 octanes gasoline overturned and caused a large-scale fire, with flames exceeding ten meters in height.
 More recently, in Milpa Alta, incidents were recorded in 2019 and 2022.
 The first left several injured, while the second generated alarm due to the vehicle's proximity to a gas station, which could have led to a larger explosion.
 In May 2025, on the Anillo Periférico in the Lomas de Chapultepec area, a Pemex tanker truck carrying 31,500 liters of gasoline overturned and hit a column on the second floor of the road, releasing approximately 20,000 liters of fuel.
 The area was evacuated, but no ignition occurred, so an explosion was avoided.